-Major in Forestry
+• Major in Forestry

 Undergraduate students are required to take 22 Forestry and Natural Resources Management courses (68 credit hours).
 Of these, 15 courses must be upper division.
-The total electives for the major are three to six credit hours.

 The minimum requirement for completion of a Bachelor of Science with a major in Forestry is 135 credit hours.